Zedo9/system-programming-in-c/README.md

 # Low level OS stuff in C

-Random scripts and examples of code un C as part of my System Programming course.
+Random scripts and examples of code in C as part of my System Programming course.